By Chainika Thakar

 Here, let us understand two types of moving averages based on the ranges (number of days) of the time period they are calculated in and the moving average crossover:

-Here, to explain it better, the graph image above is showing three moving lines.
-Blue one shows the trend line of the stock prices in general.
-It is further disintegrated into green and orange lines.
-The green one indicates a slower-moving average and orange one indicates a faster-moving average.
+Here to explain it better, the graph image above shows three moving lines.
+The blue one shows the price line over the mentioned period.
+The green one indicates a slower-moving average of 50 days and the orange one indicates a faster-moving average of 20 days between April 2018 and January 2020.

 Now starting with the green line, (slower moving average) the entire trend line shows the varying means of stock prices over longer time periods.
 The trend line follows a zig-zag pattern and there are different crossovers.

-For example, we will be taking the same instances of the 20-days' moving average for faster-moving average and 50 days' moving average for slower-moving average.
+For example, we will be taking the same instances of the 20-day moving average for the faster-moving average and 50 days' moving average for the slower-moving average.

-In short, Mean is a statistical indicator used for estimating a company’s or even the market’s stock performance over a period of time.
+In short, Mean is a statistical indicator used to estimate a company’s or even the market’s stock performance over a period of time.
 This period of time can be days, months and even years.

-Going forward, mean can also be computed with the help of an excel sheet, with the following formula:
+Going forward, the mean can also be computed with the help of an Excel sheet, with the following formula:

 =Average(B2: B6)